Acumatica/Acumatica-Surveys/README.md

 <img src="/docs/images/SS2-BusinessEventsNewSubscriber.PNG" height="50%" width="50%">

-This README hopefully provided you the necessary guidence and help to sucessfully deploy and implement Acumatica Surveys.
+This README hopefully provided you the necessary guidance and help to successfully deploy and implement Acumatica Surveys.

-If you have any questions or need assistence, you can post your questions in our [Stackoverflow forum](https://stackoverflow.com/questions/tagged/acumatica).
+If you have any questions or need assistance, you can post your questions in our [Stackoverflow forum](https://stackoverflow.com/questions/tagged/acumatica).

 For more information on *Business Events*, lick on the following links: